ChrisPDev/WorldSimulator/Documentation/Docs.md

     - `HorizontalTextCollectionStyle`: Used for horizontally aligned `StackPanel`s with label-value pairs.
 - **Bindings**:
   - DataContext is expected to be `MainViewModel`.
-  - Uses nested property bindings for `Selection.SelectedPlantName`, `Selection.SelectedCellDisplay`, etc.
+  - Uses nested property bindings for `Selection.SelectedPlantName`, `Selection.SelectedCellDisplay`, `Selection.SelectedCellBaseTerrain`, etc.
 - **Notes**:
   - Layout is structured using a `Grid` with three main columns and margin columns on each side.
   - Styles significantly reduce repetition and improve maintainability.
   - UI is designed for clarity and accessibility, with bold headers and centered alignment.

+---

 ### `MainWindow.xaml.cs`